 I’m a trumpet player.
-I play for fun in many varied settings.
+I play for fun in many varied settings, including big-bands and musical theater.
 One setting that I really enjoy is playing on Bandhub.com, where I collaborate with many different musicians worldwide.

 Often when I play on Bandhub I need to transcribe charts for B♭ trumpet and flugelhorn.
 It can sometimes take me hours to learn brass lines by ear (from a backing track or original recording) and mark them up in a sheet music format.
 So each transcription feels like quite an investment in time.
 Then, after I’ve recorded my part, the chart is redundant and unlikely to be used ever again.